spkcspider/spkcspider/README.md

 # TODO
 * examples
 * documentation
-* tests for other dbs than sqlite3 and postgresql
+* tests for other dbs than sqlite3 (and postgresql)
-* validators, domain_auth: rate limitting per domain (prevent accelerating ddos)
-  * django-ratelimit

 ## Later
 * maybe: make quota type overridable (maybe add extra nonsaved quota: other or use 0)